thipages/quickdb/README.md

 - `#FK_parentTable` to associate the field to the primary key of its parent table (foreign key)

 **`$options`** is an associated array for customization (one key currently)
+- `primarykey : string` defines the primary key common to all tables, default : `id INTEGER PRIMARY KEY AUTOINCREMENT`
-- `prefield` : boolean (default:`false`).
+- `prefield : boolean` (default:`false`).
 If true : all fields are prefixed by table name
-- `omnifields` : array allows defining fields present in all tables, default:
+- `omnifields : array<string>` defines fields present in all tables, default:
 ```
 [
     "created_at INTEGER  not null default (strftime('%s','now'))",